taltosiano/Ex3/README.md

 ### Node
 represents the set of operations applicable on a  node (vertex) in a (directional)
  weighted graph.
-Every node has data (id-key,location,weight,info,tag) that helps us to representing the graph         in In the most accurate way.
+Every node has data (id,pos) that helps us to representing the graph in the most accurate way.

 ### Edge
 represents the set of operations applicable on a directional  edge(src,dest,weight)  in a (directional) weighted graph.